AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56158-wrong-tax-value-on-frontend-when-multiple-tax-rules-are-applied-to-cart.md

 ---
 title: 'ACSD-56158: Wrong tax value in GraphQL response on applying multiple tax rules to cart'
-description: Apply the ACSD-56158 patch to fix the Adobe Commerce issue where the tax value rendering on the frontend is incorrect when multiple tax rules are applied to the cart.
+description: Apply the ACSD-56158 patch to fix the Adobe Commerce issue where the tax value rendering in the GraphQL response is incorrect when multiple tax rules are applied to the cart.
 feature: GraphQL, Taxes
 role: Admin, Developer
 ---